wammy19/auditory-deep-dreamer/README.md

 ### Running jupyter-notebooks with docker.

-The quickest way to get up Tensorflow running on GPU is with a docker container as suggested [here](https://www.tensorflow.org/install/docker).
+The quickest way to get Tensorflow running on GPU is with a docker container as suggested [here](https://www.tensorflow.org/install/docker).
 The following are links to the required software and instructions on how to install them.